MrCoolAndroid/Xbox-Rich-Presence-Discord/PULL_REQUEST_TEMPLATE.md

 any necessary commas and brackets

 I will check the code later, edit it with my titleimage and merge it if everything is ok.

+*You can delete this text before doing the pull request if you want*